So Much For Turning Over A New Leaf...

 “Yeah no offense, but the cast are a bunch of losers.
 Especially that old Patsy broad.”

-Jacobs a part-time nurse then insisted that it was she who rejected Bravo rather than Bravo showing no interest in employing her.
+Jacobs, a part-time nurse, then insisted that it was she who rejected Bravo rather than Bravo showing no interest in employing her.

 “Never would I do Southern Charm again!!!
 I took all the bullets for them last season.
 They won’t take advantage of me again.
 I hope the sh**ty cast doesn’t quit their day jobs (oh wait, they don’t have jobs).”